CypherKTS/cyberlaw-portfolio/README.md

 ## 👋 Author

+Uzair Khan, 2025.
 This project was created as part of independent research in cybersecurity law and policy.